-Incorporating good open sales questions is one of the best ways in improving your sales results.
+Incorporating good sales questions is one of the best ways in improving your sales results.
 The following are five questions which can reveal valuable information.

 1. Why have you made the choice to meet with us?